nichady/golte/README.md

 I wanted a way to create web apps in Svelte while using Go as the backend language to create a single, self-contained binary.
 One option would be to embed a Svelte SPA into a Go binary.
 However, that solution lacks SSR capabilities and won't work when JavaScript is disabled.

 I discovered [Bud](https://github.com/livebud/bud), but it forces you to structure your project in a specific way rather than treating your program as a normal Go app with a main() function and your own router.
 It also requires you to install their own cli.
+It also doesn't support layouts (I think).

 There is also [Inertia.js](https://github.com/inertiajs/inertia), but it requires NodeJS for SSR, and I don't like how layouts need to specified inside the page components.